Francesco Fontana: Biography

 Francesco Fontana studied law at the University of Naples and then he became a lawyer in the court at the Castel Capuano.
 But failing to always find truth in the Court, he began to study mathematics and astronomy.

-He created woodcuts [please add reference as there is no evidence that Fontana was an engraver] showing the Moon and the planets as he saw them through a self-constructed telescope.
+He created woodcuts showing the Moon and the planets as he saw them through a self-constructed telescope.
+Fontana was close to the botanist Fabio Colonna, who commissioned him to make microscopic observations in 1625, and the Neapolitan Jesuits, and in particular Fathers Gerolamo Sersale, Giovanni Battista Zupi and Giovanni Giacomo Staserio.
 Fontana traced, in 1636, the first drawing of Mars and discovered its rotation.

 In February 1646 he published the book Novae coelestium terrestriumq[ue] rerum observationes, et fortasse hactenus non-vulgatae, where he presented all the observations of the Moon made from 1629 until 1645, the drawings of the bands seen on Jupiter's disc, the strange appearances of Saturn, as well as of the stars of the Milky Way.

-With a Fontana's telescope, the Jesuit Giovanni Battista Zupi observed for the first time in 1630 the horizontal bands on the atmosphere of Jupiter and in 1639 the phases of Mercury, an evidence, together with the phases of Venus observed by Galileo in 1610, that the Copernicus's heliocentric theory was correct.
+With a Fontana telescope, the Jesuit Giovanni Battista Zupi observed for the first time in 1639 the phases of Mercury, an evidence, together with the phases of Venus observed by Galileo in 1610, that Copernicus's heliocentric theory was correct.

+In the autumn of 1639, testing a 22-palm telescope of his own making, Fontana discovered the characteristic bands of Jupiter's atmosphere.
 In 1645, he claimed to have observed a satellite of Venus (Paul Stroobant demonstrated in 1887 that all similar observations were not related to a putative satellite of Venus).

 He died of plague in Naples with the whole family in July 1656.
 The lunar crater Fontana and the crater Fontana on Mars are named in his honor.